martanne/vis/README.md

-    Ctrl-N       select word the cursor is currently over, switch to visual mode Ctrl-U       make the count previous cursor primary Ctrl-D       make the count next cursor primary Tab          try to align all cursor on the same column Esc          dispose all but the primary cursor
+    Ctrl-N       select word the cursor is currently over, switch to visual mode Ctrl-U       make the count previous cursor primary Ctrl-D       make the count next cursor primary Ctrl-C       remove the count cursor column
+    Ctrl-L       remove all but the count cursor column Tab          try to align all cursor on the same column Esc          dispose all but the primary cursor